webnetweaver/Unigine/README.md

 # Unigine

-This is a publically available collection of Unigine scripts for personal and commercial use.
+This is a MIT licensed publically available collection of Unigine scripts for personal and commercial use.

 ## Description